SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 ﻿---
-title: Provision SharePoint assets with your solution package ms.date: 09/25/2017 ms.prod: sharepoint
+title: Provision SharePoint assets with your solution package
+description: SharePoint Framework toolchain allows you to package and deploy SharePoint items with your client-side solution package.
+These items are then provisioned when the client-side solution is installed on a site. ms.date: 02/01/2018 ms.prod: sharepoint
 ---

 # Provision SharePoint assets with your solution package

-At times, you may need to provision a SharePoint list or a document library along with your client-side solution package so that that list or library is available for your client-side components, such as web parts.
+At times, you may need to provision a SharePoint list or a document library along with your client-side solution package so that the list or library is available for your client-side components, such as web parts.
 SharePoint Framework toolchain allows you to package and deploy SharePoint items with your client-side solution package.
 These items are then provisioned when the client-side solution is installed on a site.

-You can also find details on the provisioning options from a SharePoint PnP webcast available from [SharePoint PnP YouTube Channel](https://www.youtube.com/watch?v=r-UdJhhHlEQ&list=PLR9nK3mnD-OUnJytlXlO84fQnYt50iTmS).
+You can also find details on the provisioning options in this SharePoint PnP webcast available from [SharePoint PnP YouTube Channel](https://www.youtube.com/watch?v=r-UdJhhHlEQ&list=PLR9nK3mnD-OUnJytlXlO84fQnYt50iTmS).

 <a href="https://www.youtube.com/watch?v=r-UdJhhHlEQ&list=PLR9nK3mnD-OUnJytlXlO84fQnYt50iTmS">
 <img src="../../images/spfx-webcast-youtube-provision-feature-elements.png" alt="Screenshot of the YouTube video player for this tutorial" />
 </a>

-## Provisioning items using JavaScript code
+## Provision items using JavaScript code

-While it is possible to create SharePoint items using JavaScript code in your component, such as web parts, it is limited to context of the current user using that component.
-If the user doesn't have sufficient permissions to create or modify SharePoint items, the JavaScript code will not provision those items.
-In such cases, when you want to provision SharePoint items in an elevated context, you will need to package and deploy the items along with your solution package.
+While it is possible to create SharePoint items using JavaScript code in your component, such as web parts, it is limited to the context of the current user using that component.
+If the user doesn't have sufficient permissions to create or modify SharePoint items, the JavaScript code does not provision those items.
+In such cases, when you want to provision SharePoint items in an elevated context, you must package and deploy the items along with your solution package.

-## Create and provision SharePoint items in your solution
+## Provision SharePoint items in your solution

-### SharePoint items

 The following SharePoint assets can be provisioned along with your client-side solution package:

 * Fields
-* Content Types
+* Content types
-* List Instances
+* List instances
-* List Instances with custom schema
+* List instances with custom schema

-#### Fields
+### Fields

 A field or a site column represents an attribute, or piece of metadata, that the user wants to manage for the items in the list or content type to which they added the column.
 It is a reusable column definition, or template, that you can assign to multiple lists across multiple SharePoint sites.
 Site columns decrease rework and help you ensure consistency of metadata across sites and lists.

 For example, suppose you define a site column named Customer.
-Users can add that column to their lists, and reference it in their content types.
+Users can add that column to their lists and reference it in their content types.
 This ensures that the column has the same attributes—at least to start with—wherever it appears.

 You can refer to the schema and attributes in the [Field Element](https://msdn.microsoft.com/en-us/library/aa979575(v=office.15).aspx) documentation to define a new field in your solution.

-Below is an example of a new DateTime field:
+Following is an example of a new DateTime field:

 ```xml
 <Field ID="{1511BF28-A787-4061-B2E1-71F64CC93FD5}"